webbben/memory-card-share/install/README.md

 3. Midway through this script, you'll need to get your github personal access token.
 Follow the instructions for [generating a personal access token](#personal-access-token) and return to the script.
 You can ignore the other steps that are after generating the personal access token, because this script will handle them for you.
     - once you have the personal access token setup, git will handle authenticating with your github account whenever our program executes git commands
 4. If everything appears to have executed correctly... you should be done now!
 There should be a folder on your desktop named "ZA GAMECUBE MANAGER".
 In there, run the batch script called `run-windows.bat`.
-   * If you think there were problems or errors during installation or, take a look at the "Common Issues" section at the very bottom of this readme.
+   * If you think there were problems or errors during installation or, take a look at the [Common Issues](#common-issues) section at the very bottom of this readme.
 There I'll be documenting problems that other windows users have had during installation, and possible solutions.

 ### Mac